Alicia24s/DigitalArtefact/DA_Code/BriefDocumentation.md

 ## App.Java

 - Minimal code
-- Just the beginning and end of what is happening
+- Just to run

 ## DigitalArtefactLogic.java

-   -Logic that all other classes go through
+   - Essentially the "Brain to the Body (App.java)"
-   - Essentially the body to the Brain (App.java)
+   - Holds the sequencial to the entire assessment/quiz and puts the code in order

 ## OptionSelection.Java